 What is a Demultiplexer?

-A demultiplexer (also known as a demux or data distributor) is a circuit which can distribute or deliver multiple outputs from a single input.
-It can perform as single input many output switch.
-The output lines of demultiplexer are ‘n’ in number, select line number is ‘m’ and n = 2m.
-The control signal or select input code decides the output line which the input has to be transmitted.
+A demultiplexer (also known as a demux or data distributor) is defined as a circuit that can distribute or deliver multiple outputs from a single input.
+A demultiplexer can perform as a single input with many output switches.
+The demultiplexer’s output lines are ‘n’ in number, the select line number is ‘m’ and n = 2m.
+The control signal or select input code decides the output line to which the input has to be transmitted.

-The demux can also perform as binary to decimal decoder.
-For this, the data input line should be at logic 1 level and the binary input is given to the select input lines.
+The demux can also perform as a binary to decimal decoder.
+The data input line should be at the logic 1 level, and the binary input is given to the select input lines.
 The corresponding line will give the output.
-In the designing of multiple combinational circuits, this circuit is really useful.
+In the designing of multiple combinational circuits, this circuit is advantageous.

-The pin diagram of demultiplexer is in figure below.
+The pin diagram of the demultiplexer is in the figure below.

 1 to 4 Demultiplexer